MatthewReid854/reliability/docs/Fitting a model to ALT data.rst

 -   print_results - True/False.
 Default is True
 -   show_plot - True/False.
 Default is True
 -   CI - confidence interval for estimating confidence limits on parameters.
 Must be between 0 and 1.
 Default is 0.95 for 95% CI.
 -   initial_guess - starting values for [a,n].
-Default is [500000,-1.5].
+Default is calculated using a curvefit to failure data.
 Optional input.
 If fitting fails, you will be prompted to try a better initial guess and you can use this input to do it.

 Outputs: